Coach Esmay joins the 100-win club at ASU

 Esmay was the head baseball coach at the University of Utah from 1997 to 2004, winning a WAC title and WAC Coach of the Year honors in 1997.
 In eight seasons at Utah he compiled a 213-235-1 record.
 Esmay had 18 of his players go on to play professional baseball, including three from his last team in 2004.
 He also had 27 players earn all-conference honors during his tenure.
 Esmay’s eight-year career at Utah also saw his teams completely rewrite the Ute record books.
 In his first season directing the Utah baseball program, Esmay did what no Ute coach had done in 32 years when he led Utah to a WAC division title and a 36-21-1 record in 1997.
 The Utes posted a 22-8 record in the Northern Division that year.
 They also set nine school records as Esmay was named the 1997 Louisville Slugger WAC Coach of the Year.
 In 2002, Esmay guided Utah to a 33-26 overall and 16-14 conference record.
 The 33 wins is the second most in school history since 1963, and the second-place league finish is the Utes best since joining the MWC in `99.
 Senior pitcher Mitch Maio garnered 2002 MWC Co-Player of the Year honors.

-Esmay began his coaching career following his playing days at Arizona State (1986-87).
-He served as an assistant coach at Arizona State under Jim Brock from 1988 to 1990, then again in Brock's final season of 1994.
-He returned to Arizona State in 2005 as an assistant coach, helping the team to a third place national finish and an appearance in the College World Series.
-He was named the Assistant Head Coach prior to the 2007 season and served in that capacity for three seasons.
+Esmay spent ninie seasons as an assistant coach for ASU, including three as assistant head coach from 2007-09.
+He began his coaching career following his playing days at Arizona State (1986-87).
+He served as an assistant coach at Arizona State under Jim Brock from 1988 to 1990, then again in Brock’s final season of 1994.
+He returned to Arizona State in 2005 as an assistant coach and helped the team to a third place national finish and an appearance in the College World Series.
+He was named the assistant head coach prior to the 2007 season and served in that capacity for three seasons.

 Esmay as ASU Head Coach